amassiro/ECALCuda/HackatonSep2019/ecalrechit.md

     8) extra cpu == 10, while gpu version changes.
 Both EE and EB chi2 cpu == 5, while gpu version changes.
 Both EE and EB     ---> what is this number??? why?

+    9) also number of rechits is yet not matching between cpu and gpu ...
+      -> step: the two things, 8 and 9, are connected.
+If I remove "killdeadchannels" I get ok for 8???